GoodPBC/userFeedbackApp/README.md

   2. Start git with the "git init command"

-  3. Add the files in your project by typing "git add ."
+  3. Add the files in your project by typing "git add ." which adds all of your files in the project directory to git to be tracked

-  4. commit the files to git by typing "git commit -m 'some Commit Message'."
+  4. commit the files to git by typing "git commit -m 'some Commit Message'." this tracks each change you make to a file.

 3. __Install Heroku CLI and create a Heroku App__